MicrosoftDocs/sdk-api/sdk-api-src/content/dshowasf/nn-dshowasf-iconfigasfwriter2.md

-The <code>IConfigAsfWriter2</code> interface extends the <a href="https://msdn.microsoft.com/50fd7825-4844-4a7f-b949-4abfff5ef30f">IConfigAsfWriter</a> interface, which configures the <a href="https://msdn.microsoft.com/1b12f65f-8d77-4d38-aad9-92bb15cc0426">WM ASF Writer</a> filter.
-The <code>IConfigAsfWriter2</code> interface provides additional methods to support the capabilities introduced in the Windows Media Format 9 Series SDK, such as two-pass encoding and support for interlaced output.
+The <b>IConfigAsfWriter2</b> interface inherits from the <a href="https://msdn.microsoft.com/481c0819-c18d-42e3-aebe-f156c414428d">IConfigAsfWriter</a> interface and provides additional methods to support the capabilities introduced in the Windows Media Format 9 Series SDK such as two-pass encoding and support for interlaced output.

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IConfigAsfWriter2</b> interface inherits from <a href="https://msdn.microsoft.com/50fd7825-4844-4a7f-b949-4abfff5ef30f">IConfigAsfWriter</a>. <b>IConfigAsfWriter2</b> also has these types of members:
+The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IConfigAsfWriter2</b> interface inherits from <a href="https://msdn.microsoft.com/481c0819-c18d-42e3-aebe-f156c414428d">IConfigAsfWriter</a>. <b>IConfigAsfWriter2</b> also has these types of members:
 <ul>
 <li><a href="https://docs.microsoft.com/">Methods</a></li>
 </ul>